MediciHouse07/Learning_Records/economic_money_banking.md

 - think on a bigger picture
 - thin reed

+# Week 2

+## Lecture 3 Week1

+### 1-1 Week2 Lecture 3

+2022/10/21

+- QE1 was invented in the financial crisis
+- 2012 they are talking about QE3
+- expectation theory of the term structure
+- enter market and buy long bond
+- 2 methods
+- move weigh on, make some thing to take the pressure
+- outright
+- ocean liner

 # Lecture Week5
 ## Lec 1 The world that Badgehot knew
 ### 1-1 Video